Click on a Class Name for schedules, study guides, outlines and pricing.

 - International Proficiency Certificate– call for more information (sailing resume required)

 The ASA “Challenge” is for sailors who have completed a sailing resume (approved by HS Sailing Director) and are qualified to the ASA Standards.
 To challenge the ASA Standards one must progress successfully through the ASA system of Standards with both written and practical examinations up to ASA 103 only.
-(Members Only in lieu of Free Basic Keelboat class. )
+The ASA 101 challenge is free with membership.
+The ASA 103 challenge is $350 plus 6% port fee (same price as the actual course).

 Have a tough schedule or very particular goals?
 Harbor Sailboats can tailor private lessons to meet your special needs and goals.
 Sailing Lessons are available aboard any boat in the Harbor Sailboats fleet 22’- 41’, including liveaboard options.
 Certified ASA instructors offer professional sailing instruction for the beginner through advanced sailor for both classroom and practical on-the-water skills.
 Call the office today and let our friendly staff assist with designing a package just for you!